Ecotrust/growth-yield-batch/README.md

 `batch_fvs.py` also accepts a `--cores=<numcores>` parameter to provide *experimental* support for running batches on multiple cores in parallel.
-Testing indicates that adding cores will speed batch runs significantly though the return diminish as you increase the number.
+Testing indicates that adding cores will speed batch runs significantly, though the returns are not linear and diminish as you increase cores.
 The optimal value will be equal to or slightly below the total number of cpu cores available on the system.